-Signed to Atlantic Records in 1996 his first major label release, "Right Turn Only" featured the efforts of Will Downing, Brian Culbertson, Kevin Whalum, and Bobby Lyle.
+Signed to Atlantic Records in 1994 Tim's first major label release, "Right Turn Only," featuring the efforts of Will Downing, Brian Culbertson, Kevin Whalum, and Bobby Lyle was released in 1996.
 It's featured single, "This is the Life," hit #19 on the Smooth Jazz Chart and received much international airplay.
 Tim's additional CD credits include "Sax Change Operation", "A Change in Altotude", "Waiting For Love", "Inner Peace", and "Manchester Road" which was picked up by Nite Breeze Music/Universal in 2008.
 His 2011 release entitled "Reflection", features a cool collection of original tracks packed with smooth grooves and emotional ballads.
-The "Tim Cunningham Live" album, where he covers some of his favorite songs, was released in 2012.
-Tim's next CD will be released in the fall of 2021 and he hopes to have another Christmas CD completed in 2022 as well.
-Tim hosted and was the opening act for the 1st Annual Smooth Jazz Cruise on Land in St. Louis on September 7, 2019 with Brian Culbertson, Eric Darius, Grace Kelly and Erin Bode produced by Entertainment Cruises Productions and producers of the Smooth Jazz Cruise.
-Tim's new CD is tentatively scheduled to be released in the fall of 2021.
+In 2012 Tim recorded and released "Tim Cunningham Live" where he covered a collection of some of his favorite songs.

 Tim's experiences bridge beyond the live stage to TV as he co-wrote and performed the theme song to 20th Century Fox's "Bertice Berry Show".
-He also appeared in the movie, "The Ghost Who Walks" as Officer Taylor, three episodes of "The Untouchables" TV series as the saxophonist, BET's "Jazz Central and a Budweiser commercial.
-Tim also co-wrote a song with Al Caldwell entitled "Smile" from his "Waiting for Love" CD that will be a part of the movie "The Job" by actor, writer, director and producer Randy J. Goodwin to be released in 2021.
+He also appeared in the movie, "The Ghost Who Walks" as Officer Taylor, three episodes of "The Untouchables" TV series as The Saxophonist, BET's "Jazz Central and a commercial spot for Budweiser.
+In 2021 "Smile" co-written with Al Caldwell from Tim's "Waiting for Love" CD was featured in the movie, "The Job" written, directed and produced by Randy J. Goodwin.

-Tim credits his mother and his strong Christian beliefs for keeping him grounded as he strikes that delicate balance between the world of music and that of family man with his 3 children and wife of 29 years, all whom he has written and named songs for on past CDs.
-Tim continues to wow audiences near and far with his explosive live stage performance, which typically will take him out into the depths of his audience and yet he makes a point to stay after each show to sign every last CD sold.
+Tim credits his mother and his strong Christian beliefs for keeping him grounded as he strikes that delicate balance between the world of music and that of family man with 3 children and wife of 31 years, all whom he has written and named songs after.
+Tim continues to wow audiences near and far with his explosive live stage performance, which inevitably take him out into the depths of his audience.
+Tim loves to stay connected to his fans making a point to stay after each show to take pictures and sign CDs.
 This approachable and down to earth quality is what endears Tim to his fan base...and his gift to touch their hearts with his music is what keeps 'em comin' back for more!